 As an artist, I love the expression that hands can lend to a scene.
-They're nuanced, delicate, and intimate in ways that we can't necessarily present with other close-up shots or angles directed at a character's face.
+They're nuanced, delicate, and intimate in ways that we can't necessarily present with a character's face.
 Faces read with too much direct emotion.
 You read a facial expression like a book, although there are some that can be slight and need their own level of deciphering, when you watch hands it's like watching a poem or an orchestra.

 There is so much we can thank our hands for in addition to this notion.
 They are the tools of life and I wanted to highlight that idea as much as possible with this film.

 Since the film was set in modern day I was able to draw immediately from what I knew and experienced in my real life.
 A lot of inspiration came from when I was commuting into and around the city for my various classes.
-It was the most energizing part of my day at that time and I loved the idea of mass amounts of people sharing the same action, but having completely separate situations and lives.
+It was the most energizing part of my day.
+I loved the idea of mass amounts of people sharing the same action, but having completely separate situations and lives.

 Everyone goes grocery shopping, but are they shopping for themselves, their family, a relative they're taking care of?
 Are hands being held because of a romantic situation or is it because its the last time two people will see one another for a while?
 That subtext and lack of information is what drove a lot of the choices for Parallels at Hand.
 We have such a limited view in this film, from a literal and situational standpoint.